-Pancakes are popular in many countries, and most Americans will think of flapjacks when they hear the world.
+Pancakes are popular in many countries, and most Americans will think of flapjacks when they hear the word.
 But Syrnyky are different; These are traditional Ukrainian cheese pancakes also eaten for breakfast, and served with fruit jam.

-One of the most popular Ukrainian breakfast dishes is syrnyky.
+One of the most popular Ukrainian recipes is syrnyky.
 These are sweet little cheese pancakes usually served with jam, sauce, or syrup.
 As a traditional food you can find them in plenty of restaurants, although they always seem to taste better when grandma makes them.

 Because I’m all about using fresh ingredients when possible, I usually pair my syrnyky with whatever fresh fruit is in season.
 For this traditional recipe I’m going to show a very simple blackberry syrup, but the technique works with almost any fruit.
 This syrnyky classic recipe stays true to the types you will find all over Ukraine, even though you can be served a variety of toppings.

 If you live in Europe all of these ingredients will be pretty easy to find.
 However the cheese might be difficult if you are in America.
 In Ukraine we just call it syr (hence the name of the dish) because it is the most basic type of cheese in the country.
 It also goes by the name ‘farmer’s cheese’ or home cheese.
 I am usually all about authenticity, so please try to find this cheese at your local Ukrainian market or online if you must.
 However there are substitutes that still make a delicious cheese pancake.

-If you cannot find this cheese you can substitute in a dry quark just fine.
+If you cannot find the right syrnyky cheese you can substitute in a dry quark just fine.
 You can also use fromage blanc or cottage cheese, but just know you will have to add some more flour since those cheeses are quite watery.

 - 120 grams (1 cup) Flour – this is mostly an estimate since I usually add a tbsp at a time while mixing until I get the desired consistency.
 If your cheese is quite wet then you will need to add more flour.
 See following pictures for a consistency reference.